br0202/Sensing_area_detection/README.md

     - `cd $Sensing_area_detection`
     - `python main.py --mode test`

-5. Results
+5. Results:
+![image](https://github.com/br0202/Sensing_area_detection/blob/master/figure/vis.png "results")
-Qualitative results. (a) and (c) are standard illumination images and (b) and (d) are images with laser on and laparoscopic light off.
+	- Qualitative results. (a) and (c) are standard illumination images and (b) and (d) are images with laser on and laparoscopic light off.
 The predicted intersection point is shown in blue and the green point indicates the ground truth, which are further indicated by arrows for clarity
-![image](https://github.com/br0202/Sensing_area_detection/blob/master/figure/vis.png "results")

 ### Citing